HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Application_SSO.md

 Build Apps for Distribution
 ---------------------------

-After the apps are built, they can be pushed to the [EMM enterprise store]({{ site.baseurl }}/docs/documentation/management/voltmxemm/Content/VoltMX_Management_User_Guide.html#Device_Agent.html) / any public app store.
+After the apps are built, they can be pushed to the Enterprise app store (EAS) / any public app store.
 Users can select the required apps (BankApp and TradeApp) to download and install on their device.

 > **_Note:_** Ensure the new version of the apps are consumed by the end user specifically in scenarios where Volt MX Foundry apps were unpublished and then republished.